28msec/nolap/TPC-H.md

 - SuppParts
 - Orders
 - LineItems
-- (For the sake of simplicity, we excluded nations and regions that were inlined in customers and suppliers)
+- (For the sake of simplicity, we excluded nations and regions that were "inlined" in customers and suppliers)

 Then, for each table, the primary keys were converted to dimensions, and the other SQL attributes were converted to reportable concepts (primary items).